fictionco/fiction/@docs/essentials/routes/index.md

 })
 ```

 Notice that the route objects in both functions are just fed into the global [Vue Router](https://router.vuejs.org/) instance.
-The advantage they bring you however is modularity.
+The advantage they bring you, however, is modularity.
 You can now easily add routes from any file.

 ## Using Routes in Components